 Once all of this research and planning is done, you need the technical and artistic skills to make the most of the scene.
 All of this comes with practice – but where do you start, and how can you give yourself the best chance of landing some great shots?
 That’s where this guide comes in.

-Rather than simply tell you to set your camera to f/16, fit a wide-angle lens and use the rule of thirds, we’ll reveal the ten ‘laws’ that will help you plan more effectively, compose your shots, and understand when a trick or two might help.
+Rather than simply tell you to set your camera to an aperture of f/16, fit a wide-angle lens and use the rule of thirds, we’ll reveal the ten ‘laws’ that will help you plan more effectively, compose your shots, and understand when a trick or two might help.
 You’ll improve your success rate by going to the right places at the right times, and you’ll know how to get amazing images at any location.

 Law 1: Don't leave locations to chance

-Learn everything you can about your landscape before you go there – from likely viewpoints to where to park
+Learn everything you can about your landscape location before you go there – from likely viewpoints to where to park

 You’re unlikely to stumble across great landscape locations by just going out into the country.
 It may seem like a lot of work to do, but it’s easy to check out the location, sun position, weather and tides before you set off.